mbakhoff/htmlbasic5/readme.md

 * check if we already have a csrf token generated and stored in a cookie
 * generate and store the csrf token if needed
 * check if the request needs csrf checking: all requests except *GET* and *HEAD* should contain the csrf token.
-* check if the request contains the csrf token and it's the same as stored in the cookie. if the check fails, throw an exception.
+* check if the request contains the csrf token and it's the same as the one stored in the cookie. if the check fails, throw an exception.
 * store the csrf token in the request attributes using `request.setAttribute(...)`. this way you can access it in the thymeleaf templates using `${attributeName}`